piebug/dotfiles/README.md

 Dotbot is configured to only copy over the `hyper.js` file if Hyper is installed on your machine.
 To check this, it runs `hyper version` in the command line (so you do need to have the Hyper CLI bin added to your path).

 If `hyper version` runs in the same directory as the `hyper.js` file, it will try to execute `.js` file instead.
 This obviously dunt do shit.
-I circumvented this issue by creating the `/apps` folder for app config files (including Hyper).
+I circumvented this issue by creating the `/apps` folder for app config files (including Hyper, and eventually VSCode).
 If you are experiencing it now, you somehow ended up with `hyper.js` back in your main directory.
 Put it back in `/apps`.

 ## resources

+* What are dotfiles?

 ## other things